3dv-casia/BWformer/README.md

 # BWFormer: Building Wireframe Reconstruction from airborne LiDAR point clouds with Transformer
-Official implementation of 'BWFormer: 3D Building Wireframe Reconstruction from 2D Height Map with Transformer'.
 Please keep tuned and we will release the code soon!

 ## News